LeoVanRensburg/FL-Testbed/README.md

 core-gui
 ```

-Run the scripts to navigate through the provided scenarios.
+After having run the following commands, go to the folder in which you cloned the git repo.
+In that folder, there will be a folder named Scenarios.
+Within this folder are XML files which you can load directly from CORE itself.
+Alternatively, you can run the following python files to automatically start and execute a scenario.

-Use the following python file
+For example, if you wanted to run Full-mesh.py, you would need to use the following command:
 ```
-/opt/core/venv/bin/python Full_mesh.py
+/opt/core/venv/bin/python Full-mesh.py
 ```

 ## Contact